project-akri/akri-docs/docs/community/contributing.md

   - `/add-build-dependency-containers-label`
   - `/add-same-version-label`

-## CLA
+## DCO

-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit [https://cla.microsoft.com](https://cla.microsoft.com).

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+The Developer Certificate of Origin (DCO) is a legal statement used in open source software development.
+Contributors use it to confirm that they have the right to submit their code changes to a project and that they agree to license their contributions under the project's open source license.
+This helps protect the project and its maintainers from potential legal issues.

+The DCO requires contributors to use a real name for identification purposes, which need not be their legal or birth name.
+This name should be one by which they are recognized in the community to enable future communication if necessary.
+Importantly, the real name should not be an anonymous or false identity..

+When you submit a pull request, the DCO-bot will automatically assess whether your commits include the required `Signed-off-by` line, ensuring compliance with the Developer Certificate of Origin (DCO).
+If any commits lack the necessary sign-off, the bot may prompt you to add it, guiding you through the process.
+It's important to note that you'll generally need to sign off on every commit you create.

+For more details and the exact DCO text, you can visit [Developer Certificate of Origin](developercertificate.org).

 ## Code of Conduct